 The police have a very important job; that is to protect the citizens of New Jersey and our communities from criminal activity.
 You know that when there has been a crime, you should call the police and file a report.
 However, a problem arises for the police when they spend their time and energy investigating a crime that did never occurred.
 Filing a false police report is a serious matter and one that can result in a lengthy prison sentence thousands of dollars in fines.

 If you have been charged with filing a false police report in New Jersey, you face serious penalties.
 Furthermore, your credibility and good name are on the line.
 If you are charged with filing a false report with the police contact the Law Offices of John J. Zarych today.
-To schedule a free consultation call 800-508-9786 or contact us online.

 What is the Charge of Filing a False Police Report?